gillesbertaux/bootsy/readme.md

 # Bootsy

 Bootsy provides an organized folder structure for every aspect of a project.
 It contains versioning & templates folders to help you bootstrap and maintain your project.
 I also added some tools such as keynote templates, resets, RACI models, reports models for PMs.
 Also, I only pushed a file with the structure written in indentation.

 By the way, I am totally open to suggestions to improve and discuss Bootsy, feel free to post an issue or request a pull request.

+## Currently V.0.5 - Improvements

+- Acording to your feedbacks I put .gitkeep files in every folder in order to commit the whole structure in the repository and allow pull requests.
+Therefore, I deleted the structure.md file since it has no use anymore.
+- I deleted OLD folders, apparently people would do it naturally
+- I deleted the majority of of the files in the DEV folder.
+I only keeped the Index.html and the assets folder.
+PHP, Ruby, projects etc. will now be generated thanks to the projectLaunch.md file.
+It contains all the command lines to initialize a project using mostly Yeoman.

+## Milestones

+- Deploy on Github Pages
+- Create a bower instance for deploying the structure with one line command

 ## How it works